 I had three friends in Löa who were movie makers.
-One of them was Inger, the younger sister of my old buddy Ragnhild, who made dramatic movies for Swedish television and became so highly acclaimed that she was sometimes hailed as a new Ingmar Bergman.
+One of them was Inger Åby, the younger sister of my friend from school years, Ragnhid.
+Inger made dramatic movies for Swedish television and became so highly acclaimed that she was sometimes hailed as a new Ingmar Bergman.
 That may have been a bit exaggerated, but her movies were definitely works of art.
-Inger, retired now, had a distinct flair for drama, style, the Swedish past and the perfect music to accompany her movies.
+Inger, retired now, had a distinct flair for beauty and drama, the Swedish past and the perfect music to accompany her movies.

 Inger’s masterpiece was no doubt Stravinsky’s The Rake’s Progress, which she made as a movie that got the Prix Italia in 1995.
 As a pure coincidence it had its world pre-premiere in Lyon after we had moved there, in a small salle in the Opera building.
-So we

-Two other friends, Lars Åby and Nina (who kept her maiden name) separately made nature documentaries, Lars from the Arctic, polar bears, Svalbard (part of which is Spitsbergen) and Greenland; Nina made ecological documentaries
+Two other friends, Lars Åby and wife Nina Hedenius (who kept her maiden name), separately made nature documentaries, Lars from the Arctic, polar bears, Svalbard (part of which is Spitsbergen), and Greenland, to name a few of his subjects.

-Before setting out on our way back to Löa, Nina warned us about police controls.
+Before setting out on our way back to Löa, Nina warned us about police controls for drunken drivers, for as things go in Sweden, you must not even have had a glass of wine if you get caught for an alcohol test.
 She said we must take la route du cognac which was never checked, a little back-road that few people ever traveled on.
 Nina speaks French and after the restaurant I thought she and Jean would never stop chatting and let John and me go to bed .
 Our beds were in the living room.
 The boys slept in bunk-beds in the second room.

-In Nina’s house we watched some of her own and Lars’ television movies, nature and environment movies, the environmental movies by Nina herself and some movies of polar bears and the Arctic by her husband, Lars Åby, who was on Svalbard when we were in Löa.
+In Nina’s beautiful farm house we watched some of her own and Lars’ television movies, nature and ecological movies, the environmental movies by Nina herself and some movies of polar bears and the Arctic by husband Lars.

-After this superb visit to what I find to be just about the most beautiful region in Sweden, we parted from les Porta.
+After this superb visit to what I fins to be just about the most beautiful region in Sweden, which is saying a lot, we parted from les Porta.